aryaglekshmi/nytimes-stories-articles-app/README.md

 ### Categorized Top News:
 Users can choose between two categories, "World" and "Science," to view a list of top news articles specific to each category.
 ### Article Search:
 Users can search for articles by entering keywords in the search input.
 The app provides pagination support for fetching more results as the user navigates through the pages.
+Stores history of last 5 searched words.
 ### Article Details:
 When clicking on an article, users can view the article details, including its abstract, web URL, snippet, lead paragraph, print section, print page, source, multimedia, headline, byline, publication date, and keywords.
 ### User Authentication: